ironboy/light-frame/README.md

 You can look at it as *light weight* alternative to frameworks such as *Angular*, *React* and *Vue*.

-It is a good starting point for the unexperienced JavaScript programmer that wants to learn programming patterns that applies to these more fullblown frameworks as well, but is a lot less complex.
+It is a good starting point for the unexperienced JavaScript programmer that wants to learn programming patterns that applies to these more fullblown frameworks as well, while avoiding the complexity and larger scope of these frameworks.

 It promotes an object oriented approach and the use of class based components.